Carlos Pace: Death and honours

 Pace was killed in a private light aircraft accident near São Paulo, Brazil on 18 March 1977, 13 days after fellow F1 driver Tom Pryce and marshal Frederik Jansen van Vuuren lost their lives during the 1977 South African Grand Prix.
 The Interlagos track, the scene of his only F1 win in 1975, was renamed Autódromo José Carlos Pace in his honour.
 He was buried in the Araçá cemetery in São Paulo.

 In August 2024, Pace's body was transferred from his vandalized mausoleum to the race circuit to be laid to rest in the race track named after him.
-The idea for this was organized by the president of the Confederação Brasileira de Automobilismo (Brazilian Automobile Confederation) (CBA), Paulo “Loco” Figueiredo, the president of the Comissão Nacional de Carros Clássicos (National Classic Car Commission) and journalist Ricardo Caruso, as soon as they were informed of the vandalism of Pace's mausoleum, in the Araçá cemetery, in São Paulo.
+The idea for this was organized by the president of the Confederação Brasileira de Automobilismo (Brazilian Automobile Confederation) (CBA), Paulo “Loco” Figueiredo, the president of the Comissão Nacional de Carros Clássicos (National Classic Car Commission) and journalist Ricardo Caruso, as soon as they were informed of the carelessness and vandalism of Pace's mausoleum, in the Araçá cemetery, in São Paulo.
 Figueiredo and Caruso began a long battle against bureaucracy, which included meetings with municipal authorities, at least 15 trips to the cemetery, as well as searches in registry offices, collecting documents and various authorizations, just to give the departed racer his deserved respect, and all with the support and help of Pace's family, who were unaware of the situation of his grave in the cemetery and immediately authorized them to do whatever was necessary.

 Finally, on August 23, Pace's body arrived in Interlagos, where he was buried next to the bust that stands there in his honor.
 The emotional ceremony was attended by Pace's family (his widow Elda, his children Patrícia and Rodrigo, and his grandchildren), friends, other drivers, journalists and admirers of “Moco”.
 Then, José Carlos Pace took one last lap around the track, where Rodrigo, “Moco's” son, drove a 1967 Karmann-Ghia racing car that was used by his father, from the old Dacon team, where José Carlos Pace formed a trio with none other than the Fittipaldi brothers of Emerson and Wilson Jr. at the time.
-Alongside Rodrigo was Maurício Marx, collector and current owner of the Karmann-Ghia, who took the urn with Pace’s remains to his “final chequered flag”.
+Alongside Rodrigo was Maurício Marx, collector and current owner of the Karmann-Ghia, who took the urn with Pace's remains to his “final chequered flag”.
 This makes Pace the first departed driver ever to be buried in a race circuit.

+His bust was damaged by a couple of inebriated fans during a fight following a Stock Car Brasil event in December 2025.
+The São Paulo state government issued a statement promising the reconstruction of a new bust in tribute to the driver.